 There are many guides to parliamentary language on the internet, and we’ve pulled together a few of the best:

-Parliament’s own A-Z Glossary is extremely useful, very factual if a little dry – they have failed to notice the irony of including a translation of ‘Modernisation Committee’, a body whose purpose is primarily to make these sorts of glossaries unnecessary…
+Parliament’s own A-Z Glossary is extremely useful, very factual if a little dry – they have failed to notice the irony of including a translation of ‘Modernisation Committee’, a body whose purpose was primarily to make these sorts of glossaries unnecessary…

 Get hold of a copy of the latest edition of Business of the House and its Committees: a short guide.
 This 118 page booklet, available from the Vote Office and the Table Office, is one of the must-have items for all Members’ offices as it throws much needed light on many of the still weird and wonderful practices at Westminster.
 In particular, the Procedure and Practice section includes lots of helpful descriptions of terminology and practices whose names don’t give a clue as to their real meaning.
 It is available on the intranet here: